omni/tokenbridge-contracts/deploy/README.md

 # The RPC channel to a Foreign node able to handle deployment/configuration
 # transactions.
 FOREIGN_RPC_URL=https://mainnet.infura.io
-# The address of an administrator on the Foreign network who can change bridge
+# Address on Foreign network with permissions to change parameters of the bridge contract.
-# parameters and the validator's contract.
-For extra security we recommended
-# using a multi-sig wallet contract address here.
+# For extra security we recommended using a multi-sig wallet contract address here.
-FOREIGN_OWNER_MULTISIG=0x
-# The address from which a validator's contract can be upgraded on Foreign.
-FOREIGN_UPGRADEABLE_ADMIN_VALIDATORS=0x
-# The address from which the bridge's contract can be upgraded on Foreign.
-FOREIGN_UPGRADEABLE_ADMIN_BRIDGE=0x
+FOREIGN_BRIDGE_OWNER=0x
+# Address on Foreign network with permissions to change parameters of bridge validator contract.
+FOREIGN_VALIDATORS_OWNER=0x
+# Address on Foreign network with permissions to upgrade the bridge contract and the bridge validator contract.
+FOREIGN_UPGRADEABLE_ADMIN=0x
 # The daily limit in Wei.
 As soon as this limit is exceeded, any transaction
 # requesting to relay assets will fail.
 FOREIGN_DAILY_LIMIT=15000000000000000000000000